redpandaparty/blog/rusty_github_actions.md

 will be either `schedule`, `issues` or `pull_request`.
 Lastly, we put the issue or event number in a variable.

-## Your pull request may be an issue

 I somehow never noticed that issues and pull requests share their IDs.
 If you create a new repository and create an issue, then create a pull request, they will have numbers #1 and #2.
 The same happens in the API.
 Listing issues with the GitHub API (`/issues`) returns both issues and